arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 ### Getting Started - IDE

 If you want to program your UNO R4 WiFi while offline you need to install the Arduino® Desktop IDE **[1]**.
-To connect the UNO R4 Minima to your computer, you will need a Type-C® USB cable, which can also provide power to the board, as indicated by the LED (DL1).
+To connect the UNO R4 WiFi to your computer, you will need a Type-C® USB cable, which can also provide power to the board, as indicated by the LED (DL1).

 ### Getting Started - Arduino Web Editor